 Thinking of a web application would generate two elements, client and server.
 The browser client would connect to the server and demand HTTP requests.
 On the other hand, the server is bound to deliver responses.
 We have been using a similar technology which is WebSockets.
-There working is like a post office where browser transfers a message to the server, and from there, it is transferred to the designated person.
+Their work is like a post office where the browser transfers a message to the server, and from there, it is transferred to the designated person.

 How Could WebRTC Be Vulnerable?

-The security experts and researchers have discovered the critical flaw in WebRTC that enables a website owner to view the actual IP address of the user.
+Security experts and researchers have discovered a critical flaw in WebRTC that enables a website owner to view the actual IP address of the user.
 Such privacy lack was able to insert vulnerability into the Windows operating system; otherwise, Linux and Mac OS X users are safe from such privacy threats and don’t need to disable WebRTC from Firefox and Chrome browsers.

 The best way to keep such vulnerability away is to disable WebRTC in your Firefox and Chrome browsers.